fabiomqs/springboot-javafx/README.md

 ## Project 3:
 - **stock-ui**
 - JavaFX front-end for the stock prices application
+- Added the client of Project 2
+- uses lombok
+- load the fxml as event oriented
 ### Steps:
 - create a new springboot app wihtout adding dependencies
 - add the javaFX dependency: